ConferencingSpeech/ConferencingSpeech2022/datasets/README.md

 # ConferencingSpeech2022 Datasets
 This folder gives the conferencingSpeech2022 datasets download link and a brief introduction.
 Participants can divide the training set and development verification set according to their own needs.
-More detail can be found in the above "ConferencingSpeech 2022 Challenge Evaluation Plan_version1.pdf".
+More detail can be found this [paper](https://share.weiyun.com/6Mn4bvOC).

 # Datasets Brief Introduction
 ## Tencent Corpus